-The fundraisers ask members of the public to support the RSPCA by making regular donations by direct-debit.
+The fundraisers ask members of the public to support our work by making regular donations by direct-debit.
 They should never ask for or be prepared to accept cash or cheque donations.

-Do the RSPCA have authority to fundraise in my area?
+Do you have authority to fundraise in my area?

 Before we fundraise in any area we notify the relevant local authority and we also contact trading standards about No Cold Calling Zones.

 How is this type of fundraising regulated?